vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ### Extending package

-If you need to add an additional dependency to the project, create a new npm script or modify `package.json` somehow else, you can use API `extendPackage` method.
+If you need to add an additional dependency to the project, create a new npm script or modify `package.json` in any other way, you can use API `extendPackage` method.

 ```js
 // generator/index.js